FrozenCanuck/Ki/README.md

 David Harel originally developed the idea of statecharts back in the early 80s while working on a complex application for the Israel Aircraft Industries.
-Given the complexity of the system and the number of events the system had to react to, Harel attempted to make use of traditional state transition diagrams to explicitly design how the system's states would react to events and transition to other states.
+Given the complexity of the system and the number of events the system had to react to, Harel attempted to make use of traditional state transition diagrams to explicitly design how the system would use states to react to events and transition to other states.
 However, trying to use a tradition approach to representing finite states during the design process led to a few problems.

 First, a small change to the system would often represent a large change to the state transition diagram, and, ultimately,